 Etudes Nos.
 19 et 20 (Katia piano solo)

 Four Movements (2 pianos)

 They have appeared with Baroque music ensembles such as The English Baroque Soloists with Sir John Eliot Gardiner, Il Giardino Armonico with Giovanni Antonini, Musica Antica with Reinhard Goebel, and Venice Baroque with Andrea Marcon, il Pomo d’oro with Maxim Emelyanichev and also toured with The Age of Enlightenment and Sir Simon Rattle.
 They will be on stage once more with Giardino Armonico and Giovanni Antonini in 2019.

-Given their commitment to contemporary music, Katia and Marielle have had the privilege of working with many composers including Louis Andriessen, Luciano Berio, Pierre Boulez, Philip Glass, Osvaldo Golijov, György Ligeti, and Olivier Messiaen.
-At Walt Disney Concert Hall in Los Angeles they presented the world premiere of Philip Glass' Concerto written for them with the LA Philharmonic under the baton of Gustavo Dudamel.
+Katia and Marielle have had the privilege of working with many composers including Thomas Adès, Louis Andriessen, Luciano Berio, Pierre Boulez, Bryce Dessner, Philip Glass, Osvaldo Golijov, György Ligeti, and Olivier Messiaen.
+At Walt Disney Concert Hall in Los Angeles they presented the world premiere of Philip Glass’s new Concerto with the Los Angeles Philharmonic Orchestra under the direction of Gustavo Dudamel.
 Last spring also saw the world premiere of Bryce Dessner’s concerto at Royal Festival Hall with the London Philharmonic Orchestra and John Storgards.

 **Program subject to change.